 In our modern working lives, people need to be able to develop their skills and career, and employees increasingly expect the company they work for to provide an environment that encourages learning and progression.

-A 2020 study by SEEK and Sidekicker of over 8,000 Australian and New Zealand workers found paid professional development was the 4th most appealing workplace perk for employees.
+A 2020 study by SEEK and Sidekicker of over 8,000 Australian and New Zealand workers found that paid professional development was the 4th most appealing workplace perk for employees.

-For the most part, Australian employers are good at this and understand that by working with team members on professional development plans provides them with a clear path to grow with the company.
+For the most part, Australian employers are good at this and understand that working with team members on professional development plans provides them with a clear path to grow with the company.
 Remember to offer this to everyone in the company, not just managers and star performers.

 The changes brought about by COVID-19 mean there are an increasing number of online training and certification programs that are free of charge, so upskilling is more attainable than ever.

 Beyond the paid leave that all permanent workers are legally entitled to, many companies now give their staff more than the minimum and provide other leave options.

 Giving extra days of paid leave for staying with the company for a predetermined period improves long-term employee retention.
 Offering longer periods of paid or unpaid parental leave encourages parents to return to the company.
 Giving people time off to recharge or pursue volunteer work shows you support their values and the wider community.